danielbr/Business--Shipping/Business-Shipping/doc/README.txt

     *   Business::Shipping::DataTools - Tools that generate DataFiles
         (optional)

-    Other Perl modules that are simliar to Business::Shipping:
+    Other Perl modules that are similar to Business::Shipping:

+    *   Business::UPS::Tracking - Online shipment tracking.

+    *   WebService::UPS - Online shipment tracking

     *   Business::Shipping::UPS_XML - Online cost estimation module that has
         very few prerequisites.
 Supports shipments that originate in USA and